 We decided to launch a new series here on StrategyCase.com that should give our readers an insight into how the consulting roles differ across firms and geographies.
 We reach into our network to talk to people from the McKinseys, BCGs, and Bains of this world and get their perspective on their jobs and the industry.

 If you have any requests for particular firms or geographies and particular questions, let us know and we will reach out to our network to conduct an interview for StrategyCase.com.

-For the second post in this category, we have interviewed one of our contributors who works as a consultant for Accenture in Toronto, Canada.
+For the second post in this category, we have interviewed one of our contributors who works as a consultant for Accenture in Toronto, Canada to answer the questions on What does an Accenture consultant do and How does the day of an Accenture consultant look like.
 See the interview below!